COVID-19 pandemic in Pennsylvania: Government response

-As a result of the coronavirus pandemic, Governor Wolf has implemented social distancing measures in Bucks, Chester, Delaware, and Montgomery counties in the Philadelphia suburbs along with Allegheny County in the Pittsburgh area, which urges non-essential businesses operations and services to close, such as malls, movie theaters, and casinos.
-Essential businesses such as gas stations, grocery stores, and pharmacies will remain open.
-Essential services such as police, fire, and emergency medical services will be available.
-Starting March 16, 2020, bars and restaurants will be ordered to close to dine-in customers in those counties.
-In addition, non-essential travel is discouraged.
+Initially, Governor Wolf implemented social distancing measures in Bucks, Chester, Delaware, and Montgomery counties in the Philadelphia suburbs along with Allegheny County in the Pittsburgh area, which urged non-essential businesses operations and services to close, such as malls, movie theaters, and casinos.
+Essential businesses such as gas stations, grocery stores, and pharmacies remained open.
+Starting March 16, 2020, bars and restaurants were ordered to close to dine-in customers in those counties.
+In addition, non-essential travel was discouraged.
 A no visitor policy was implemented for correctional facilities and nursing homes statewide.

+Social distancing measures rapidly spread to the rest of the state.
+On March 16, 2020, the social distancing measures were extended to the entire state, while Philadelphia Mayor Jim Kenney ordered nonessential businesses and city government to close for two weeks.
+The Pennsylvania Turnpike Commission announced that cash or credit cards would not be accepted at toll plazas along the Pennsylvania Turnpike system starting at 8 p.m. on March 16, 2020.
+All tolls were collected electronically by E-ZPass or toll-by-plate.
+The all-electronic tolling was intended to be temporary, but in June 2020 the move to all-electronic tolling became permanent, with toll collectors laid off.

 On March 17, 2020, all Fine Wine & Good Spirits stores across the state closed at the end of the business day.
+SEPTA Regional Rail trains in the Philadelphia area began operating on an enhanced Saturday schedule for two weeks due to reduced ridership and staffing.
+SEPTA offered refunds for unused and partially used passes.

 On March 19, 2020, Governor Wolf ordered all non-life sustaining businesses to close.
+The state's department of education announced that all statewide assessments would be canceled for the remainder of the 2019–2020 school year.

 On March 22, 2020, Philadelphia Mayor Jim Kenney issued a stay-at-home order for the city, set to take effect the following day at 8:00 am.
 On March 23, 2020, Governor Wolf issued additional stay at home orders for seven counties: Allegheny, Bucks, Chester, Delaware, Montgomery, Monroe, and a redundant order for Philadelphia County, to go into effect at 8:00 pm the same day.
 Stay-at-home orders were issued for Erie County on March 24, 2020; Lehigh and Northampton counties on March 25, 2020; Berks, Butler, Lackawanna, Lancaster, Luzerne, Pike, Wayne, Westmoreland, and York counties on March 27, 2020; Beaver, Centre, and Washington counties on March 28, 2020; and the entire state on April 1, 2020.

-On March 16, 2020, the social distancing measures were extended to the entire state, while Philadelphia Mayor Jim Kenney ordered nonessential businesses and city government to close for two weeks.
-Starting March 17, 2020, SEPTA Regional Rail trains in the Philadelphia area will operate on an enhanced Saturday schedule for two weeks due to reduced ridership and staffing.
-In addition, SEPTA will offer refunds for unused and partially used passes.

-The Pennsylvania Turnpike Commission announced that cash or credit cards would not be accepted at toll plazas along the Pennsylvania Turnpike system starting at 8 p.m. on March 16, 2020.
-All tolls were collected electronically by E-ZPass or toll-by-plate.
-The all-electronic tolling was intended to be temporary, but in June 2020 the move to all-electronic tolling became permanent, with toll collectors laid off.

-On March 19, 2020, the state's department of education announced that all statewide assessments would be canceled for the remainder of the 2019–2020 school year.